 We were able to whip up this sample decorative door swag using just $2 in materials from our local dollar store.
 Take a peek below at how to make your own.

 - Thick wired ribbon

-As mentioned, we were able to find some durable and heavy-duty clothesline at our local dollar store.
-They also had a wide assortment of thick wired ribbon, which is perfect for this project.
+As mentioned, we were able to find some durable and heavy-duty clotheslines at our local dollar store.
+They also had a wide assortment of thick wired ribbons, which is perfect for this project.
 Not sure where to find fresh pine branches?
 See if your local tree lot will give you the ones on the ground, or take a walk through a nearby forest and see what you can find.

 - Begin by arranging the branches into a large bouquet.
 Let the bouquet soak in water for a few hours, so it lasts as long as possible once hung.